-The expected loss rates are based on the payment profiles of sales over a period of 3 to 4 months before 31 December 2022 or 31 December 2021 respectively and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over an appropriate period before 31 December 2024 and 31 December 2023 respectively and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.

-Based on the assessment carried out in accordance with the above methodology the company concluded trade receivables and contract assets are adequately provided for.
+Based on the assessment carried out in accordance with the above methodology the Company concluded trade receivables and contract assets are adequately provided for.

-24.2 Liquidity Risk
+25.2 Liquidity Risk